Envoy API

 content-length: 0

-As we can now see, by taking advantage of other Gloo Edge security features, we can ensure rate limits are enforced while also securing routes against any kind of request that we didn’t target with our rate limiting actions.
+As we can now see, by taking advantage of other Gloo Gateway security features, we can ensure rate limits are enforced while also securing routes against any kind of request that we didn’t target with our rate limiting actions.